syaifulahdan/Mininet/py-custop-linier-setting-performance.md

 ##### Description Scrip Python

-- <b>self.addHost(name, cpu=f)<?b> : This allows you to specify a fraction of overall system CPU resources which will be allocated to the virtual host.
+- <b>self.addHost(name, cpu=f)</b> : This allows you to specify a fraction of overall system CPU resources which will be allocated to the virtual host.

+-<b>self.addLink( node1, node2, bw=10, delay='5ms', max_queue_size=1000,loss=1, use_htb=True)</b>: adds a bidirectional link with bandwidth, delay and loss characteristics, with a maximum queue size of 1000 packets using the Hierarchical Token
+Bucket rate limiter and netem delay/loss emulator.
+The parameter bw is expressed as a number in Mb/s; delay is expressed as a string with units in place (e.g. '5ms', '100us', '1s'); loss is expressed as a percentage (between 0 and 100); and max_queue_size is expressed in packets.
+You may find it useful to create a Python dictionary to make it easy to pass the same parameters into multiple method calls, for example: